 People who believe in god (theists) subscribe to the theistic idea that the Universe was the work of a creator-god.
 They say that 'god did it', and although many books have been written about the details, there are fundamental problems with the whole idea that a god created the Universe.

-They say that all things must have a cause, and therefore, god exists as the 'first cause' of everything else.
+Many argue that all things must have a cause, and therefore, god exists as the 'first cause' of everything else.
 These people ask questions like "Who do you think created you?" and "Do you think the Universe came out of nothing... who do you think created it?".
 These types of questions both rely on the "everything must have a cause, therefore God exists" argument.
 But this argument doesn't work.
 Examine these points:

 If god-believers say that 'everything must have a cause' and state that this means that god exists, then, they have missed a part of their declaration out.
 Their true belief is that "everything must have a cause, apart from God".
 The term for God as the cause of everything is the 'first cause', so, this is the same as saying "everything must have a cause, apart from the first cause".